 JRS continues to accompany displaced people during global pandemic

-JRS/USA is asking for your support as we continue to accompany our forcibly displaced brothers and sisters during this time and as we look to protect our shared future.
+JRS/USA is asking for your support as we continue to accompany our forcibly displaced brothers and sisters during this global pandemic.
 Consider a gift today.

-Refugees and displaced people are particularly vulnerable to the spread of COVID-19.
-They often live in overcrowded camps or urban areas with limited access to health care.
+Refugees and displaced people are particularly vulnerable to the spread of COVID and its’ accompanying variants.
+They often live in overcrowded camps or urban areas with limited access to health care and vaccination opportunities.
 Many living conditions, like camps in Kenya, Syria, or Lebanon are so crowded that “social distancing” is not possible.

 Some measures have been taken to protect refugees and limit exposure to the disease.
 For example, in Bangladesh, the camps have been closed to any outside visitors.